Fortunately for many of us, the most dramatic encounters we’ll ever have with hacking are in movies and TV.

-Call (877-438-4338) or go online: IdentityTheft.gov.
-You can contact your local police department, but that’s only really necessary/helpful if you know the identity of the thief, or if you need to show a police report to a creditor or debt collector.
+Call 877-438-4338 or go online: identitytheft.gov.
+You can contact your local police department, but that’s only really necessary/helpful if you know the identity of the thief or if you need to show a police report to a creditor or debt collector.
 In most cases, contacting the FTC is your best bet.

 You should always change your passwords after a breach.
 There’s a good chance the password you’re using on a compromised account is also being used elsewhere, which means your stolen info could be used to hack into another one of your accounts.

 Really, you should use a strong, unique password on every account.
 Sound like an impossible feat of memory?
-That’s where password managers, like Dashlane, can help.
-Dashlane has a built-in password generator to help you create strong passwords for new accounts and save them securely, plus in-app security alerts that notify you immediately when you need to change your passwords after a data breach.
+That’s where password managers like Dashlane can help.
+Dashlane has a built-in Password Generator to help you create strong passwords for new accounts and save them securely, plus in-app security alerts that notify you immediately when you need to change your passwords after a data breach.

 Just when you thought people couldn’t get any worse, you learn there is such a thing as “medical identity theft.”
 This is where someone impersonates you to get medical treatment and prescription drugs.
 This could affect you down the line if you are seeking medical care or medication.

-Ask for copies of your medical records from your doctor’s office, as well as your benefits statement from your healthcare provider, to see if anyone has used your information to receive treatment or medication.
+If your medical data has been breached, ask for copies of your medical records from your doctor’s office, as well as your benefits statement from your healthcare provider, to see if anyone has used your information to receive treatment or medication.
 Your healthcare provider is required to share with you a list of anyone with whom they’ve shared your protected health information, so contact them immediately to ask who might be on that list.

-Think about the info that they have on file: your banking information, social security number, etc. This will help you decide how to move forward.
+Think about the info that they have on file: your banking information, Social Security number, etc. This will help you decide how to move forward.
 Consider taking the same steps you would take in a financial security breach (see above), like contacting major credit bureaus and checking your credit report, in case your credit card number or other personal data was exposed during the breach.